Kozea/Radicale/DOCUMENTATION.md

 In **Evolution** add a new calendar and address book respectively with WebDAV.
-Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
+Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your username.
 Clicking on the search button will list the existing calendars and address books.

 #### Thunderbird